Artisan-Lab/STELLA/README.md

 ### Bug Creteria
 * If two leakage reports have both different leakage points and leaked variables, we report them as two bugs.
 * If two leakage reports share either the same leakage point or leaked variable, we report them as one bug.
+* If the bug code snippet (function level) apears multiple times in different files, we only report them once.

 ### Catergories of Bugs
 * P1: Ecall Out